Nirbhay2727/text-correction-agent/README.md

-# text-correction-agent
-OCR Text Correction Agent
+# OCR Text Correction Agent
+- Developed a search-based algorithm for automatic sentence correction, utilizing Iterative Deepening A star search.
+- Enhanced scalability by integrating local search methods, enabling correction of up to 100 characters in 10 seconds.